Food Tour in Carcassonne

-Use this page as a starting point for a Carcassonne walking tour, a free self-guided route, or the Roamee app for Carcassonne.
+Use this page as a starting point for a Carcassonne walking tour, a free route, or the Roamee app for Carcassonne.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Visit the Cite early morning or late afternoon to avoid tour bus crowds.
 The lower town is best explored during market mornings.